 Request patient documents

-After successfully searching and locating patient records at a given organization, you have two options to request relevant patient documents:
+After you successfully search and locate patient records at a given organization, you can request patient documents.
+There are two options for this step.

-1. Request one patient summary: Typically, the simplest option is to request a generic patient summary directly.
+1. Use Redox to request the latest patient summary: Typically, the simplest option is to request a generic patient summary directly via Redox.
+You can perform this type of search with the Redox Data Model API.

-2. Retrieve a document list and select relevant documents: If you can select documents of interest within your own UI, you can retrieve a full list of available documents and select the specific documents that are of interest.
+2. Pick your own docs: If you can select documents of interest within your own UI, you can retrieve a full list of available documents and select the specific documents that are of interest.
 You can perform this type of search with either the Redox Data Model API or FHIR® API.

 The returned documents from either option follow a standard format (Consolidated-Clinical Document Architecture, or C-CDA) and include several sections of information related to the patient’s demographics, encounters, medications, diagnoses, allergies, and more.
 Check out required C-CDA elements.